andrewmentges/magnetic-moment-PINN/README.md

 * numpy

-Code for the physicis informed neural network models below can be found in `pinn_magnetic_experimental.py`.
+Code for the physics informed neural network models below can be found in `pinn_magnetic_experimental.py`.
 Samples of how you use the models can be seen in the jupyter notebooks found within the repository.
+This application was originally developed for spacecraft testing but can be used for any application that needs to determine the magnetic moment makeup of any article that can be tested.

 ****
 # Simulator